Dealing with a Difficult Mother

 The empathetic attuned daughter of the narcissistic/difficult mother frequently takes on the role of the good daughter to shore up her mother's deficits.
 Driven to look good for mom and be good for mom, she does so at her own expense.

 The daughter, covering for her mother’s fragile self-esteem she is caught in the good daughter trap.
 Although she is held back by her mother's problems, she wonders if her mother can help being the way she is.
-Tasked with the impossible job of making mom happy, she suffers from feelings of inadequacy which she covers up with a mask of faux perfection.
+Tasked with the impossible job of making mom happy, she suffers from feelings of inadequacy and works endlessly to please everyone.

-Tragically, she isn't fully conscious of what she is doing or what this dynamic is doing to her .
-Hard to face head-on consciously she struggles with food issues, suffers from a co-dependent need to please and sells herself out in her relationships with men.
+Tragically, she isn't fully conscious of what she is doing or what this dynamic is doing to her.
+Hard to face head-on consciously she may struggle with food issues, or establish co-dependent relationships with men.

 Anxiety is her constant companion as she struggles with the impossible demands of a mother who can't be pleased.
 What she doesn’t know is that she is carrying her mother’s insecurities into her own life and it is costing her dearly.